 Check on your neighbours, friends and family

-Check on friends and neighbours when it is hot, especially if they are elderly or alone.
+Check on friends and neighbours when it is hot, especially if they are elderly, have a medical condition or alone.

 Drink regularly, even if you do not feel thirsty - water and fruit juice are best